Amarillo, Texas: Geography

 Lighthouse pinnacle in Palo Duro Canyon: The canyon system is located south of the city.

 Amarillo is located near the middle of the Texas Panhandle.
 It does not share similar weather characteristics with south and east Texas.
 It is situated in the grasslands of the Texas Panhandle and is surrounded by dense prairie and desert.
 Amarillo is infamous for its unpredictable weather patterns, with broad daily temperature changes, raging winds, devastating hailstorms and "northers", long periods of drought, late frosts, spring tornadoes, dust storms, and floods.

 Though urbanization, agricultural farming, and construction have taken place over the last century in and around Amarillo, the native grasslands that dominate this region have remained largely untouched.
 The region's surface is relatively flat and has little soil drainage.
 Due to the lack of developed drainage, much of the rainfall either evaporates, infiltrates into the ground, or accumulates in playa lakes.
 According to the United States Census Bureau, the city has a total area of 90.3 sqmi, with 89.9 sqmi of it land and 0.4 sqmi of it (0.50%) covered by water.
 The Amarillo metropolitan area covers four counties: Armstrong, Carson, Potter, and Randall.
 Amarillo sits closer in proximity to the Oklahoma, New Mexico and Colorado state capitals than it does to Austin.

 Flowing about 20 mi northeast of Amarillo is the Canadian River, which divides the Western High Plains ecological region.
 The southern divide of the Western High Plains is the Llano Estacado or Staked Plains geographical region.
 The river is dammed to form Lake Meredith, a major source of drinking water in the Texas Panhandle region.
 The city is situated near the Panhandle Field, in a productive gas and oil area, covering 200,000 acre in Hartley, Potter, Moore, Hutchinson, Carson, Gray, Wheeler, and Collingsworth Counties.
 The Potter County portion had the nation's largest natural gas reserve.

-Approximately 25 mi south of Amarillo is Palo Duro Canyon.
+The Palo Duro Canyon State Park is the United States' second largest canyon system, after the Grand Canyon and is located Approximately 25 mi southeast of Amarillo is Palo Duro Canyon.
+Palo Duro Canyon has a distinct hoodoo that resembles a lighthouse.

+The underground structures known as Amarillo Mountains are an extension of the Arbuckles of Oklahoma and the Ouachita of Arkansas and Oklahoma.
+They are some thousands of feet underground.
+The range was discovered by pioneer oilmen.
+Some of the peaks are believed to be 10,000 feet (3,000 m) high.[21]
 The tallest peak is reported to be 2500 ft underground in northeastern Potter County under the Alibates Flint Quarries National Monument.